Logo Voyage

 Visitor information

-The park has four Visitor Centers:
+The park has five Visitor Centers:

 • 3 North Cascades Visitor Center, Newhalem (off North Cascades Highway (State Route 20), just behind Newhalem Creek Campground).
 Exhibits: Relief map of the park and surrounding area, exhibit room featuring multimedia exhibits on the park's natural and cultural history.
 Available Facilities: Theater featuring large format slide program and video presentation.
 Several short, accessible interpretive trails and restrooms.
 Information desk.
 Bookstore.